tjbanks/AmygdalaTheta/README.md

 ```
 python build_network.py
-python build_input_shell.py
 ```

-If you have a shell of cells to deal with edge effects then the right spikes file will be generated.
+If you have a shell of cells to deal with edge effects then the `shell_spikes.h5` file will be re-generated.

 ### 3. Execute run script